mossk92/CrowdMentor/README.md

 ###### Known Bugs
     ● Project Pages:
-        Issue1: Delete function is not working -
+        Issue1: Delete function is not working - any user can delete a project
+        Issue2: Barometer to show status of pledges (tracking to goal)
-    ● About Page:
+        Issue3: Editing projects links back to home page instead of back to project ● About Page:
         Issue1: high level information only - want to add mroe to intice users to the app
         Issue2: Very generic with minimal styling - want to improve the CSS